PravdaST/Bacho-Iliya/replit.md

 ## Overview

-This is a Next.js full-stack web application for "Bacho Iliya" (Бачо Илия), a Bulgarian farm products brand.
+This is a React + Express.js full-stack web application for "Bacho Iliya" (Бачо Илия), a Bulgarian farm products brand.
 The application features a landing page with an interactive quiz system that collects user preferences about dairy products and traditional Bulgarian foods.
 The site promotes authentic, traditional Bulgarian dairy products with a focus on quality and heritage.

 ## User Preferences